artheadsweden/nestor/README.md

  3. The order in which the arguments are specified in the conditional expression.

  ### Return Values
-The return values from the methods that were executed during the invocation of the dispatcher are stored in a result object.
+The return values from the functions that were executed during the invocation of the dispatcher are stored in a result object.
 The result object can be accessed using the value property.
 The result object also contains a list of the methods that were executed during the invocation.

 ```python
 result = example_dispatcher(arg1, arg2)